renanthera/simset/README.md

 * good learning experience, javascript is kinda horrible, and I only really used Typescript capabilities toward the end for View and derived classes
 * the scatter plots look pretty ok
+* oh the capability to write static pages in markdown is kinda cool as well

 ### Things I Don't Like
 * its slow